SNEWS2/snewpy/README.md

 A paper describing SNEWPY and the underlying physics is available at [arXiv:2109.08188](https://arxiv.org/abs/2109.08188).

 For more, see the [full documentation on Read the Docs](https://snewpy.rtfd.io/).

+## Contributing

+**Your contributions to SNEWPY are welcome!** For minor changes, simply submit a pull request.
+If you plan larger changes, it’s probably a good idea to open an issue first to coordinate our work.

+We use a [Fork & Pull Request](https://docs.github.com/en/get-started/quickstart/fork-a-repo) workflow, which is common on GitHub.
+Please see the [Contributing page](https://snewpy.readthedocs.io/en/stable/contributing.html) in our full documentation for details.